Izenda7Series/docs/ui/doc_data_model_custom_view.rst

    .. warning::

-      - User must make sure to include the Tenant ID field if needed (for multi-tenant mode)
+      - User must make sure to include the Tenant ID field if needed (for multi-tenant mode).
       - Also, existing hidden filters are not added to this query.
 Thus, user must add SQL WHERE conditions to apply the filters.
-      - User can not select multiple database in a view.
-Only selected database in Database Name can be used.
+      - User can not query cross database in a view.
+Only selected database in Database Name dropdown can be used.
+      - No store procedure can be selected in a view.
       - User can select multiple chemas in a view (can include or exclude selected chema in Schema Name dropdown).
-      - No Store Procedure can be selected in a view.
-      -
+      - User must use underlying tables/views/functions name, not aliases in Data Model.
+      - Custom View can also use tables/views/functions not included in Data Model.
+For example table [dbo].[Order Details] can be used even if it is not selected in Data Model.

 #.
 Click on **Save & Execute** button.